AI in Finance: Risk Assessment, Fraud Detection, and Beyond

 Robo-advisors powered by AI have democratized professional investment management.
 Individual investors can use AI-powered portfolio services previously available only to wealthy clients, getting professional-grade portfolio management at affordable costs.

-Anti-Money Laundering and Regulatory Compliance
+How Can AI Strengthen Anti-Money Laundering and Compliance Efforts?

 Financial institutions face severe regulatory requirements to identify and prevent money laundering and terrorist financing.
 Traditional compliance relies on rule-based systems flagging suspicious activities.
 Yet sophisticated laundering schemes evade rules through structuring and mixing legitimate and illicit funds.